Mr-Milk/SpatialTis/README.md

 ## Q&A

-- spatialtis.spatial part and PySAL library?
+- spatialtis.spatial and PySAL library?

-PySAL is designed for geometry analysis, but it's API is not satified for spatialtis, so I implemented most of the spatial algorithms myself.
-Also there are performance issues, ususally there will be approx 10 thousands of cells each ROI in multiplexed data, and millions of cells for a dataset.
+Actually part of spatial module is based on pointpat in PySAL